What is a Mint Mark?

 The Ottawa Mint used gold mines in British Columbia and Yukon to create its sovereigns.
 It opened in 1908 and produced coins until 1919, but it only made 628,152 in that time.

-The Royal Mint used the Ottawa plant to smelt down the coins of Britain’s gold reserves.
+The Royal Mint also used the Ottawa plant to smelt down the coins of Britain’s gold reserves.
 These were made into gold bullion bars for the US government to pay off First World War debts.

 South Africa: 1923–1932 (SA)